constellationcolon/essayer/_zettel/202101170144-danny-says-we-re-living-in-a-simulation.md

 over-hyped specimens from the AI/ML world.

 "All models are wrong, but some are useful," is an adage I wish more people understood.
 I'd also hasten to add, "in limited contexts."
+Oft quoted is the George Box version:

+{% blockquote all-models-are-wrong %}

 Timely and germane is the example of how [wildfires have been handled in California][wildfire].